 The global orthodontics market is large and underserved.
 Approximately 85% of people worldwide have malocclusion, with less than one percent treated annually.
-We believe that our aligner treatment can currently improve over 90% of malocclusion types to help members get a better smile.
-We are also investing in aligner products to expand the types of malocclusion we can treat.
+We believe that our aligner treatment can help over 90% of people with malocclusion, to some extent, to achieve a better smile.

-The total addressable market is expanding as we make clear aligners more accessible to consumers.
-Our total addressable market is greater than 120 million people in the U.S. and approximately 500 million people globally, based on total malocclusion prevalence and age and income demographics.
-We believe we are in the very early stages of penetrating our domestic opportunity.
+The market is expanding as we make clear aligners more accessible to consumers.
+Our total market is greater than 120 million people in the U.S. and approximately 500 million people globally, based on total malocclusion prevalence and age and income demographics.
+We believe over 90% of this market is addressable today and we are in the very early stages of penetrating this opportunity.
 Furthermore, to address our global opportunity, we launched in Canada in November 2018 and have helped over 15,000 members there to date.
 In the second quarter of 2019, we launched in Australia, and in the third quarter of 2019, we launched in the United Kingdom, with plans to continue expanding into other countries in the near-term.